 In work and in life, do you follow the line of least resistance, pushed to and fro by what other people do?
 Would you rather take responsibility for your own development, personal as well as professional?
-In this series of articles, we explore how we can adopt a mindful and constructive approach to our own development.
+In this series of articles, I explore how we can adopt a mindful and constructive approach to our own development.
 Using modelling techniques from Feng Shui (yes, really) we take a journey through eight aspects of continuing personal and professional development.
 Enjoy.

 As mentioned in other articles, a model is just a way of simplifying a domain to the point that it can be understood and discussed in bite-size chunks.